 - Further review of the regulatory perspective, recommend improvements and clarifications, and provide examples to establish compliance.

-- Development of basic performance prediction tool, to be used by participants
+- Development of a basic performance prediction tool, to be used by participants

 - Proposal for (in-service) speed trials with wind assist